JelindoGames/UnityVisualScriptingTutorials/Tutorials/3_TheBlackboard.md

 **Contents**: [Variable Scopes](#variable-scopes) | [Creating and Using Blackboard Variables](#creating-and-using-blackboard-variables) | [Blackboard Variables in Action](#blackboard-variables-in-action) | [Blackboard Variables in C#](#blackboard-variables-in-c)

 Sometimes, it's useful to store variables for reuse.
-The Blackboard - the panel on the bottom left of the graph view - makes this possible in visual scripting.
+The Blackboard--the panel on the bottom left of the graph view--makes this possible in visual scripting.

 <img alt="img1.png" height="400" src="../Images/3/img1.png"/>